-The Restricted Persons of the Company are to be subject to restrictions on trading in the Company's shares at certain times of the year.
-Restrictions also apply where any Restricted Persons are exposed to inside information in the course of their duties in accordance with the Insider Trading Policy (see Section 6 below).
+The Restricted Persons are to be subject to restrictions on trading in the Company's shares at certain times of the year.
+Restrictions also apply where any Restricted Persons are exposed to inside information in the course of their duties in accordance with the Insider Trading Policy (see Section 6).